-However, in this tutorial, we are going to show you how you can share your Google Analytics stats with others.
+However, in this tutorial, we will show you how to share your Google Analytics stats with others.

-The simple way to do this is, exporting your GA reports, sending it to the client.
+The simple way to do this is, exporting your GA reports, sending them to the client.

-Another example we have for you is, some advertisers like Ezoic are accepting only blogs with a minimum of 10K page views.
-For showing them how much page views you are getting, you might want to share your Google Analytics stats.
+Another example we have for you is that some advertisers like Ezoic accept only blogs with a minimum of 10K page views.
+For showing them how many page views you are getting, you might want to share your Google Analytics stats.
 While you use WordPress as the CMS (Content Management System), everything will be pretty simple!

 While we talk about Google Analytics integration with WordPress, we will always recommend the freemium plugin called MonsterInsights.
 And we will be using it for this purpose.

 MonsterInsights is a freemium WordPress plugin for integrating Google Analytics with the CMS.
 The plugin is created by Awesome Motive, the same company that created OptinMonster, SeedProd, WPForms, etc.

 Related Read: How to Generate Site Speed Reports Using MonsterInsights

 For using the basic features like the Google Analytics dashboard, the free version plugin is good enough.
 The free version plugin is called MonsterInsights Lite, and it is available on the WordPress plugins repository.

 You can see that more than 2 million WordPress sites are using the free version plugin.
 However, for more advanced features, you might want to purchase their premium version.